Bylaws of the

 Section 3.
 Newly elected Directors will assume their office at the conclusion of the Association’s annual meeting.

 Section 4.
-The Officers (of the association President, Vice-President, Secretary and Treasurer) shall be elected by a majority vote of the Board of Directors by electronic vote before December 15th, and assume their duties on January 1st.
-If the elected Officer is a current Director, (s)he steps down and relinquishes the position as Director the moment (s)he takes office as an Officer.
-Officers serve a two year term of office, and may be re-elected once to that position.
-After serving 1 or 2 terms in one Officer position, a person may run for another Officer position, and the term is also 2 years with possible re-election to one additional term.
+The Officers (of the association President, President-Elect, Secretary and Treasurer) shall be elected by a majority vote of the Board of Directors by electronic vote before December 15th, and assume their duties on January 1st.
+If the elected Officer is a current Director, the newly elected Officer must resign as a Director before assuming the role as an Officer.
+Officers serve a two-year term of office, and may not serve consecutive terms.
+However, they may be reelected to the same office after an absence of one year.
+An Officer may be elected to a different position on the Executive Committee immediately following his/her current term.
 There is no limit on the number of times an individual may serve as an Officer.
-The Officers may be removed by a two-thirds vote of the entire membership of the Board of Directors.
+The President-Elect, Treasure, and Secretary shall be elected by the Board of Directors as described in Section 5 below.
+Officers may be removed by a two-thirds vote of the entire membership of the Board of Directors.

 Section 5.
 Nominations for Officers.
-In the year the Officers are to be elected, a special Officer Nominating Committee will be formed, composed of the Past President, 1 member from the IAMSE Nominating Committee and 1 current Director selected by the Board.
+In the year the Officers are to be elected, a special Officer Nominating Committee will be formed, composed of the Immediate Past-President, President-Elect, two members from the IAMSE Nominating Committee (elected by the Nomination Committee) and one current Director (elected by the Board of Directors).
 No committee member can be a concurrent candidate for an Officer position.
-The committee shall on or before November 1st submit to the Association Manager a list of candidates for each Officer position.
+The special Officer Nominating Committee shall on or before November 1st submit to the Association Manager a list of candidates for each Officer position.
 Candidates must be IAMSE members in good standing.
 The names of these individuals, and other such supportive materials as deemed appropriate by the Nominating Committee, shall be posted to the password protected Board website on or before November 7th.

 Section 6.
 If a conflict arises concerning elections of Directors or Officers, the current Chair of the IAMSE Nominating Committee and 2 recent Past Presidents will be appointed to resolve any conflicts.